the-black-knight-01/Tabulo/README.md

 Tabulo is an open source toolkit for **computer vision**.
 Currently, we support table detection, but we are aiming for much more.
 It is built in Python, using [Luminoth](https://github.com/tryolabs/luminoth), [TensorFlow](https://www.tensorflow.org/) and [Sonnet](https://github.com/deepmind/sonnet).

+# Running Tabulo as Web Server
 ![Running Tabulo](https://github.com/interviewBubble/Tabulo/blob/master/docs/images/tabulo_server.png)

+# Example of Table Detection with Faster R-CNN By Tabulo
 ![Example of Table Detection with Faster R-CNN By Tabulo](https://github.com/interviewBubble/Tabulo/blob/master/docs/images/table_detect.png)

+# Example of Table Data Extraction with tesseract By Tabulo
 ![Example of Table Data Extraction with tesseract By Tabulo](https://github.com/interviewBubble/Tabulo/blob/master/docs/images/table_data_extract.png)

 # Installation